 - Fertilize – With our harsh Oklahoma climate over the last couple years, a lot of plants have spent their nutrient reserves.
 To replenish the plant with the nutrients it needs, fertilizing is a great option.
 I always recommend doing a soil test first to make sure you actually need to fertilize.
 Timing of fertilizer is also very important.
 Spring is always a good time to fertilize, helping your plants grow and thrive through the summer months.
 Fall can be another great time to fertilize, but be careful of timing.
 If you fertilize before it gets cold, your plants might produce a bunch of new growth.
 That new growth is more sensitive, and will probably end up getting damaged when it does get cold.
 Ideally, you should wait until several weeks after temperatures are consistently dropping below freezing, when plants are fully dormant.
 The plants will store the extra nutrients in their roots until spring when it starts growing again.

 Despite the harsh weather we’ve had over the last couple of years, a lot of plants are pretty resilient and will recover with some time and TLC.
-Don’t let the trauma of this summer and last February scare you away from planting and gardening.
+Don’t let the trauma of this summer and last February scare you away from planting and gardening as part of your Tulsa lawn care.
 I hope it has the opposite effect, spurring everyone on to continue experimenting and discovering new plants that thrive in our climate.